fenago/ansible-course/md/Lab_4.md

 frt02.example.com : ok=2 changed=0 unreachable=0 failed=0 skipped=0 rescued=0 ignored=0
 ```

-The preceding output shows that all of our systems were CentOS-based,
+The preceding output shows that all of our systems were Ubuntu-based,
 but that only [frt01.example.com] needed the patch applying.
 Now
 we can make our logic more precise---perhaps it is only our legacy
-systems that are running on CentOS 6 that need the patch applying.
+systems that need the patch applying.
 In
 this case, we can expand the logic in our playbook to check both the
 distribution and major version, as follows:

 ```
 ---
-- name: Play to patch only CentOS systems
+- name: Play to patch only Ubuntu systems
   hosts: all
   become: true

   tasks:
-  - name: Patch CentOS systems
+  - name: Patch Ubuntu systems
-    yum:
+    apt:
-      name: httpd
+      name: apache2
       state: latest
-    when: (ansible_facts['distribution'] == "CentOS" and ansible_facts['distribution_major_version'] == "6")
+    when: (ansible_facts['distribution'] == "Ubuntu" and ansible_facts['distribution_major_version'] == "20")
 ```

 Now, if we run our modified playbook, depending on the systems you have